lrspeiser/sigmagravity/README.md

 ## 3. Data

 Why this section?
-The kernel of §2 becomes predictive only once paired with concrete baryonic inputs (disks and clusters) and lensing geometry.
+The kernel of §2 becomes suggestive only once paired with concrete baryonic inputs (disks and clusters) and lensing geometry.
 We summarize the galaxy and cluster datasets used in §5 and specify the baryon models that feed Σ_bar(R) and Σ_crit.

 **Galaxies.** 166 SPARC galaxies; 80/20 stratified split by morphology; RAR computed in SI units with inclination hygiene (30°–70°).